Trump's pledge to help China's ZTE spurs backlash in Washington

 WASHINGTON (Reuters) - President Donald Trump’s pledge to help a Chinese telecommunication company that broke U.S. sanctions law sparked a backlash from lawmakers who said the move could weaken the U.S. hand in upcoming trade talks with Beijing.

+The Commerce Department last month banned U.S. companies from selling to ZTE Corp for seven years after it illegally shipped goods made with U.S. parts to Iran and North Korea, prompting the company to shut its main business operations last week.

-Trump said on Sunday that he was working with Chinese President Xi Jinping to help ZTE Corp revive jobs after the company ran afoul of U.S. economic sanctions on Iran by selling telecom equipment made with U.S. components.
+Trump said on Sunday that he was working with Chinese President Xi Jinping to help ZTE revive jobs.

+In exchange for easing that ban, Beijing would back away from threats to slap tariffs on U.S. farm goods, the Wall Street Journal reported on Monday, citing people in both countries briefed on the emerging deal.

-His decision angered lawmakers from both parties, who said it looked like he was backing down ahead of high-stakes trade talks this week in Washington between the United States and China.
+Trump’s olive branch angered lawmakers from both parties, who said it looked like he was backing down ahead of high-stakes trade talks this week in Washington between the United States and China.

-“One of the few areas where the president and I agreed, and I was vocally supportive, was his approach towards China.
-But even here he is backing off, and his policy is now designed to achieve one goal: make China great again,” said Senate Democratic Leader Chuck Schumer.
+“Shocked.
+I think it shocked a lot of people in the president’s own cabinet,” said Senate Democratic Leader Chuck Schumer, speaking to reporters.

+“Maybe he’ll back off - let’s hope.
+He’s done that before too,” said Schumer, who said getting tough on China was one of the few areas where he agrees with Trump.

 Republican Senator Marco Rubio cited concerns about Beijing using telecom companies like ZTE (000063.SZ) (0763.HK), China’s second-largest maker of telecommunications equipment, for espionage.